DangTranQL/cps_project/README.md

     numpy                : wrap QR code

 <b>webcam()</b> fuction opens the camera through the path `/dev/video`.
-When a QR code is detected, it will read the priority of the QR code, and publish the priority to `video_frames` as a <i>HeaderString</i>.
+When a QR code is detected, it will read the priority of the QR code, and publish the priority to `video_frames` as a HeaderString.
 In display we can see also see that the QR code is wrapped around by purple lines with its priority on top.

 ## test_nav.py
+In <b>main</b> function, the system will prompt us to enter a string of QR codes that we want to block (i.e. 1 2 3).

+To remove duplicates in `data.csv`, we read the file into pandas dataframe data, then use its sort_values and drop_duplicates functions to drop all duplicates based on time, and only keep the first value.
+To arrange the priorities, we use priority queue to put them in (priority, distance) order so that all QR codes with priority 1 are put on top, then next is priority 2.
+For QR codes with the same priority, we put them in increasing order of distance to initial location and append the queue into `test_data.csv` with priority, distance, posx, posy, orix, oriy, oriz, oriw.
+This way, the robot doesn't need to go through all values in `test_data.csv`, hence decreases time complexity.

 ## Video Demo
 [Link to video demo](https://drive.google.com/file/d/1WP3eAxKgsKSg2fDq-870fyxHzeAvRwC-/view?usp=sharing).